bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 cURL
 ====

-The examples in this section use the `cURL <http://curl.haxx.se/>`_ utility to genreate requests to GeoServer's REST interface. cURL is a command line tool for executing HTTP requests and transferring files.
-While the examples below are designed for cURL, they can be applied to any HTTP-capable tool or library.
+The examples in this section use `cURL <http://curl.haxx.se/>`_, a command line tool for executing HTTP requests and transferring files, to generate requests to GeoServer’s REST interface.
+Although the examples are based on cURL, they could be adapted for any HTTP-capable tool or library.

 .. todo::